mattsherwood87/CoNNECT/docs/source/administration/booking.rst

 Schedule Appointment
 --------------------

-**Step 5.** Once into bookings, select the desired date and time specified by the subject.
+**Step 5.** Once in the CoNNECT Bookings webpage, select the desired date and time specified by the subject.
 A menu will be displayed, such as Figure 6.
 Choose the dropdown menu to specify the duration of the scan.
 Correct the time in Service Details if necessary.

 .. figure:: ./_images/create.booking.drop.down.PNG